VARevolution/VARevolution/README.md

 Thank you for visiting my profile!

+I'm a fresher and my work experiences are usually part time services in a catering business and freelance photographer locally.

 <!---
 VARevolution/VARevolution is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.